-You also have a choice from Supermarine Paints that can be used above or below the waterline and come in a few different styles.
-The Revolution (great option if rolling/brushing) or Mono Epoxy (durable and looks best sprayed) are the easiest to use and usually customers choose the SuperMarine Etching Primer (SM 664D) for the primer.
+Next, you also have a choice from Supermarine Paints that can be used above or below the waterline and come in a few different styles.
+Revolution boat paint (a great option if rolling/brushing) or Mono Epoxy (durable and looks best sprayed) are the easiest to use and are best primed with the SuperMarine Etching Primer (SM 664D) for the primer.
 They are also available in your choice of sheen (satin or gloss).
 Click on “view more” for the paint and use the specification/how to use tabs for detailed instructions, coverage and preparation on any of the product pages.
 The “work horse” is the Two Part Epoxy, most durable of the Supermarine choices with the top of the line selection is Ironside.
-The previous two paints are available in flat and semi gloss as well as satin and gloss.
+The previous two paints are available in flat and semi gloss as well as satin and gloss, and perform better than a marine enamel and poly enamel, but with a little higher cost.

 Typically when people discuss bottom paint on a boat they are referring to Antifouling paint.
 Bottom paint prevents growth of organisms that attach to the hull and can affect a vessels speed, performance, and durability when boat is kept in the water for extended periods of time.
 If you don’t have that problem, you may not need bottom paint.
 Antifouling bottom paint typically has a flat, dull finish that is used below the waterline.